History of Marilyn Mosby in Timeline

 2014: Unpaid Federal Taxes

-On May 4, 2015, Harvard Law Professor Alan Dershowitz said that he believed Marilyn Mosby overcharged the officers in an attempt to satisfy protesters and prevent further disturbances.
+On May 4, 2015, Harvard Law Professor Alan Dershowitz said that he believed Marilyn Mosby overcharged the officers in an attempt to satisfy protesters and prevent further disturbances in Freddie Gray's case.

 May 2015: Secured Conviction of Nelson Clifford

-In May 2015, Marilyn Mosby secured the conviction of Nelson Clifford, a sex-offender who was acquitted in four previous sexual assault cases.
+In May 2015, Marilyn Mosby secured the conviction of Nelson Clifford, a sex-offender who was acquitted in four previous sexual assault cases and was sentenced to more than 30 years in prison.

-On May 21, 2015, a grand jury indicted the officers on most of the original charges filed by Marilyn Mosby, with the exception of charges of illegal imprisonment and false arrest, and added charges of reckless endangerment for all the officers involved.
+On May 21, 2015, a grand jury indicted the officers on most of the original charges filed by Marilyn Mosby in the Freddie Gray case.

-In December 2015, the trial of Officer William Porter resulted in a hung jury, and the judge declared a mistrial.
+In December 2015, the first trial of the officers in the Freddie Gray case, that of William Porter, resulted in a hung jury, and the judge declared a mistrial.

 2015: Unpaid Federal Taxes

-On May 11, 2016, Officer Edward Nero was acquitted of all charges in the Freddie Gray case, leading to criticism of Marilyn Mosby.
+On May 11, 2016, the trial of Officer Edward Nero in the Freddie Gray case ended with his acquittal on all charges, leading to criticism of Marilyn Mosby.

 2016: Unpaid Federal Taxes